ESSENTIAL SKILLS FUNDAMENTALS

 Reviews metric numbering and conversions, using and converting fractions and percentages, simple equations, and calculating concentrations and dilutions.

 Reviews and puts into practice common documents one might encounter frequently on the job such as lists, tables, entry forms, charts, graphs, and flowcharts.

-Please contact Joanne Jordan to learn more about how to access these courses.
+Please contact Sabir Mufti to learn more about how to access these courses.

 Funded in part by the Government of Canada’s Adult Learning, Literacy and Essential Skills Program.